-One objective of stability testing is to ensure that a product maintains its intended physical, chemical and microbiological qualities—as well as functionality and aesthetics—when stored under appropriate conditions.
+One objective of stability testing is to ensure that a product maintains its intended physical, chemical and microbiological qualities—as well as functionality and aesthetics—when stored under appropriate (room temperature) conditions.
 Another is to glean data by foreseeing the stability of the cosmetic product over time within its useful life span, as well as compatibility between the formulation and the container material.

 Stability Test Protocols

 As stated, there currently are no existing enforceable or uniform protocols outlined by the FDA Code of Federal Regulations or European Commission Regulation No. 1223/2009 for the stability testing of cosmetics.
 The exception is for some OTC products, such as sunscreens, antiperspirants/deodorants, and dandruff shampoos.
 As such, a well-designed internal stability protocol must test those product attributes that are susceptible to change during storage, and that can can influence the quality, safety, and performance of the product.
 Stability studies include the evaluation of product quality at specific time intervals of a storage period under controlled conditions.